vishwaciso/VishwaOps-AWS/01-Cloud-Intro/cloud.md

 ## 🌩️ What is Cloud?
 Cloud computing is the **delivery of IT resources (compute, storage, networking, databases, analytics, etc.) over the internet** with **pay-as-you-go pricing**.

+## 🌩️ Cloud is a collection of domains !!

 ### Why?
 - No need to buy and maintain expensive hardware.
 - Scale up/down based on demand.